Most of the New Zealand Government's commercial forestry assets are managed by Crown Forestry.

 Forests on land leased from Māori or in other tenure

-There are 16 forests in the North Island and one in the South Island.
-The total planted area is 15,855 hectares up to June 2016.
+There are 15 forests in the North Island and one in the South Island.
+The total planted area is 12,128 hectares as at February 2018.

 Most of the forests are planted on Māori-owned land (90% by area).
 The remaining forests are on land under other tenure types, including land returned under Treaty of Waitangi settlements.

 Harvesting, financials, and projections

 Harvesting will produce an estimated annual cut of 0.8 million cubic metres in 2017/18.

 The level of harvest will remain over 0.7 million cubic metres a year until about 2021.
 After 2021, it will steadily decline as the mature forests are harvested and leases surrendered.

 Crown Forestry's assets also include 6 afforestation leases.
 This is Crown-owned land leased to other forestry companies who pay rent to the Crown.

 The former New Zealand Forest Service granted loans to local authorities which were repayable on harvest.
 As at April 2017, there is one loan to City Forests Ltd which is owned by Dunedin City Council.
 No new loans have been made since the mid-1980s.

 Crown Forestry will continue to divest the Crown of its forestry assets (which may include any new forestry assets at a point in the future) on commercial terms.
 Crown Forestry considers selling a forest when the potential sale price matches the financial benefits from ongoing Crown ownership.